-Our destination-specific travel advice contains important information that you need to know when planning an overseas trip.
-It includes useful advice on local laws, entry and exit requirements and health issues, and an indicative rating of the security situation in particular countries.
+Access the full range of travel information on this website to help you prepare for overseas travel.
+There's useful advice on local laws, entry and exit requirements and health issues, and an indicative rating of the security situation in particular countries.
 Our aim is to help you determine the level of risk you may face, so that you can make informed decisions about where and when to travel overseas.

 - Choose which destinations, issues and events you'd like to receive notifications for